Editor’s note: This blog was updated Oct. 26, 2023 to include the most recent RSV immunization information.

 They’re all highly-contagious respiratory infections caused by viruses.
-These infections typically affect the lungs, airways, sinuses or throat.
+These infections typically affect the lungs, airways or throat.
 While they’re seen year-round, there’s often a significant increase during fall and winter when people tend to spend more time inside.
 This allows viruses to pass more easily between people.
 Dry, cold air allows viruses to survive longer and cause more illness.

 The three can be difficult to tell apart because they share many symptoms.
 However, knowing the difference can help you best determine the course of treatment.